Censorship in Hong Kong

+Censorship in colonial Hong Kong

+Censorship in colonial Hong Kong was pervasively enacted through a mixture of legal, administrative, and cultural controls that served imperial interests while constraining freedom of expression.
+According to Michael Ng, the common law system practised in British Hong Kong during the period under study was complicit in the imposition of an authoritarian form of law and order, and was more interested in preserving the British Empire's interests and maintaining the power balance in the region than in safeguarding individual liberties in Hong Kong.

+From the mid‑19th to the mid‑20th centuries, the British colonial government routinely employed libel laws, prosecutions, and official vetting to suppress criticism—especially within the Chinese‑language press.

+In film as well, from the 1940s through the 1970s, colonial authorities deployed censorship both for political ends, targeting communist content during the Cold War and policing content deemed violent or explicit for moral regulation.
+Anti-communist content produced by the Kuomintang (KMT) was also targeted, such as the case of China Behind (1974) which was banned for its bleak critique of communist China.

+The colonial government used the Control of Publications Consolidation Ordinance (1951) to regulate publications and suppress freedom of the press.
+One notable case resulted in the suppression of the newspaper Ta Kung Pao for six months (later reduced to 12 days) for its criticism of the colonial government's deportation of the Federation of Trade Unions-backed fire relief organisation officials and use of live fire against protestors.
+Deportation was also used as a method to control politics in education.
+Lo Tong, a principal at a pro-Beijing, patriotic middle school, had been deported in 1950 for raising the People's Republic of China (PRC) flag and singing the national anthem at his school.

+These practices reveal that the colonial rule of law in Hong Kong was not simply a guarantor of civil liberties, but rather a framework shaped by geopolitical considerations and the goal of maintaining colonial order.

 Censorship after the handover

-Despite guarantees of free speech, public surveys in 1997 showed increasing fears of self-censorship by journalists of writings critical of the Central Government, although a journalists indicated in a survey from the Hong Kong Journalists Association that they overwhelmingly did not hesitate to publish criticisms of China, and that actual instances of direct pressure from the Chinese government to change news were very rare.
+Despite guarantees of free speech, public surveys in 1997 showed increasing fears of self-censorship by journalists of writings critical of the Central Government, although journalists indicated in a survey from the Hong Kong Journalists Association (HKJA) that they overwhelmingly did not hesitate to publish criticisms of China, and that actual instances of direct pressure from the Chinese government to change news were very rare.
 Since the handover, Hong Kong newspapers (and especially English-language media) have increased their use of a self-declared editorial independence as a marketing tool towards international audiences.

 In 1998, there was a controversy about remarks made by magazine publisher Xu Simin alleging anti-mainland bias from the government-funded broadcaster RTHK.
 Although pro-RTHK commentators saw Xu's comments as coming from Beijing, Central Government representatives distanced themselves from his comments.
 In 2001, the HKJA expressed concerns that government's and Tung Chee-hwa's "shrill rhetoric [in vilifying Falun Gong] threatens open debate by encouraging self-censorship".